GluuFederation/flex/docs/admin/admin-ui/home.md

 ### Localization and Theme selection

 Admin UI supports localization.
 The default language is English.
-The other supported languages are French and Portuguese.
+The other supported languages are French, Spanish and Portuguese.
 A new preferred language can be selected from the top right corner of the dashboard which will convert the labels and tooltip to the selected language.

 ![image](../../assets/admin-ui/localization.png)